jecki/DHParser/documentation_src/manuals/compile.rst

 1. For each possible, or rather, reachable node-type an "on_NAME"-method has been defined.
 So the fallback that silently assumes that the compilation-result is going to be yet another node-tree will never be invoked.
-2. Compilation methods are themselves responsible for compiling the child-nodes of "their" node, if needed.
+2. Compilation-methods are themselves responsible for compiling the child-nodes of "their" node, if needed.
 They always do so by calling the "compile"-method of the superclass on the child-nodes.
-3. Every compilation methods returns the complete (compiled) data-structure that the tree originating in its node represents.
+3. Every compilation-method returns the complete (compiled) data-structure that the tree originating in its node represents.
 4. By the same token each compilation method that calls "Compiler.compile" on any of its child-nodes is responsible for integrating the results of these calls into its own return value.
+5. Compilation-methods can and must make assumptions about the structure of the subtree that has been passed as the node-argument.
+(For example, "member"-nodes of the JSON-AST always have exactly two children.)
+These assumptions must be warranted by the grammar in combination with the AST-transformation.
+Their validity can be checked with "assert"-statements.
+   As of now, DHParser does not offer any support for structural tree-validation.
+   (If really needed, though, the tree could be serialized as XML and validated with common XML-tools against a DTD, Relax-NG-schema or XML-schema.)

 Now, let's see our JSON-compiler in action::